 Step 2: Wash Your Hands.
-To prevent catheter-associated urinary tract infections It is very important to make sure your hands are clean by washing them with soap and water, or a moist towelette, before beginning self-catheterization.
+In order to prevent catheter-associated UTIs, it is very important to make sure your hands are clean by washing them with an antiseptic, soap and water, or a moist towelette before beginning self-catheterization.

 Step 3: Stop and Look at Your Catheter.
 Before you use your catheter, make sure that none of the packaging has been previously opened or damaged.

 Step 4: Catheter Insertion.
 Put yourself in a comfortable position with your thighs spread apart.
 Some women prefer to sit on the toilet or a chair across from the toilet.
 Clean yourself by separating the labia (the lips or folds at the opening of your vagina) and wipe with a moist towelette.
 If you have an uncoated catheter, apply the lubricating jelly from the catheter’s tip to about two to four inches down the tube.